stevenferrer/solr-go/README.md

 ## Notes

 * This is a *WORK IN-PROGRESS*, API might change a lot before *v1*
-* I'm currently using this module my projects
+* I'm currently using this module in my projects
 * Tested using [Solr 8.5](https://lucene.apache.org/solr/guide/8_5/)

 ## Installation